google/WebFundamentals/src/site/getting-started/multi-screen/content.markdown

 title: "Create your content and structure"
 description: "Content is the most important aspect of any site."
 introduction: "Content is the most important aspect of any site."
-key-takeaways:
-  flesh-out:
-    - Before you start, understand the content you need to display (text, images, tables and videos)
-    - Start with the narrow viewport first (in many cases a mobile device) - often this is called Mobile first development
-  great-form:
-    - Use labels to let the user quickly focus on the field
-    - Use placeholders to give an indication about the data to enter in the field
-    - Use common names to help the user auto fill their forms
-    - Use semantic types to help the user enter data quickly
-  add-images:
-    - Use the highest DPI possible for your source
-    - Each source image should be made for 2x DPI and 1x DPI
-    - Highly compress all your images
-  add-video:
-    - TODO
-  make-responsive:
-    - Always start with a narrow viewport first and scale out
-    - Base your breakpoints off when you need to adapt the content
-    - Create a high-level vision of your layout across major breakpoints
 notes:
   styling:
     - Styling will come later